Skip to main content

 • Swing and news traders coming off FTMO: start-of-day daily drawdown calculation is friendlier than FTMO's peak-equity rule for overnight and event setups.

-FundingPips is the right prop firm for traders who want native cTrader as the primary platform, who run active intraday or short-swing strategies where execution latency and depth-of-market data matter, and who need fast payout settlement on $5K-$50K starting accounts.
-The $39 entry on the $5K 2-Step makes a low-cost rehearsal credible before committing to a $25K or $50K serious challenge.
-The 19-hour Rise wallet payout averaged across our recent cycles changes the practical math on how often a trader can compound returns into the funded balance.
+FundingPips is the right prop firm for traders who want native cTrader as the primary platform.
+The firm fits active intraday or short-swing strategies where execution latency and depth-of-market data matter, and traders who need fast payout settlement on $5K-$50K starting accounts.

 This fundingpips review concludes that the firm is also strong for MENA and SEA residents specifically.
-The AED on-ramp through Rise wallet, the native Arabic 24/7 support, and the broad SEA payment-rail coverage (USDT TRC-20, Vietnamese Dong via Wise) make the operational experience materially better than firms built around EU and US payment infrastructure.
+The AED on-ramp through Rise wallet, the native Arabic 24/7 support, and the broad SEA payment-rail coverage (USDT TRC-20, Vietnamese Dong via Wise) make the operational experience markedly better than firms built around EU and US payment infrastructure.
 For traders in Saudi Arabia, Kuwait, Bahrain, Qatar, Thailand and Indonesia, FundingPips is one of the operationally smoothest major prop firms in the 2026 market.

-FundingPips is not the right choice for US residents (not accepted), traders who want a deep strategy-attribution analytics dashboard inside the prop firm (FTMO’s Insight stack remains the benchmark), or scalpers who insist on sub-100 ms tick holds (forbidden by standard prop-firm rules at this tier).
-US prop traders should look at The5ers for similar terms under a US-friendly entity structure.
-For traders coming off the FTMO path who want friendlier daily-drawdown rules and cheaper entry, FundedNext and FundingPips are the two direct alternatives, with the choice between them turning on platform preference: cTrader-first traders pick FundingPips, MetaTrader-first traders pick FundedNext.
+For traders coming off the FTMO path who want friendlier daily-drawdown rules and cheaper entry, FundedNext and FundingPips are the two direct alternatives.
+The choice between them turns on platform preference: cTrader-first traders pick FundingPips, MetaTrader-first traders pick FundedNext.

 For long-term funded-trader economics, the FundingPips Scaling Plan combined with the Loyalty 100%-on-first-$25K mechanism gives the firm one of the strongest cost-to-payout ratios in the major prop tier.
 For methodology details on how we scored this review, see the methodology page.